r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **Google Schema Markup aka Rich Snippets Integrated** Configuring Google Schema Markup aka Rich Snippets is now easy, thanks to Rank Math.
 With support for 14 types of rich snippets, you’ll be able to optimize your posts in just a few clicks.

-* **Optimize Upto 5 Keywords**
+* **Optimize Unlimited Keywords**
-Unlike other plugins, Rank Math lets you optimize your posts for 5 focus keywords per post.
+Unlike other plugins, Rank Math lets you optimize your posts for unlimited focus keywords per post.
+(5 by default.
+Increase by adding this [filter](https://rankmath.com/kb/filters-hooks-api-developer/#unlimited-keywords))

 * **Google Search Console Integration**
 Rank Math saves you a ton of time by integrating with Google Search Console and displaying important information about your website right inside WordPress.